EliHar-zz/mr_robot/board/camera/README.md

 #### Streaming from BBB to my PC on port 1234 over UDP

 ##### BBB
 *In this example I am running MJPEG video format.
 Other format require different parameters.
 For H265 check the tutorial website in the reference.*

+Capture using the camera found at `/dev/video0` and output the raw data on the STDOUT, then pipe the output to `avconv` which will take care of streaming it to your PC using UDP
 `./capture -o -c0 | avconv -f mjpeg -i pipe:0 -f mpegts udp://192.168.1.187:1234`

 ##### PC

+Listen on UDP data on port 1234
 `vlc udp://@:1234`

 ### Reference